yssl/QFEnter/README.md

 QFEnter provides more intuitive file opening methods in vim Quickfix window.

-Some of the default Quickfix file opening behaviors are quite inconvenient,
+Some of the default methods are quite inconvenient,

-- In Quickfix, you cannot specify the window in which a file is opened by pressing `<Enter>`.
+- You cannot specify the window in which a file is opened when you press `<Enter>` in Quickfix.
-It is inconsistent with other Quickfix commands like `:cnext` and `:cprev` which open files in a previously focused window.
+It is inconsistent with other Quickfix commands like `:cnext` and `:cprev` which open a file in a previously focused window.
-`:help quickfix` says,
 > Hitting the \<Enter\> key or double-clicking the mouse on a line has the same effect.
-The file containing the error is opened **in the window above the quickfix window**.
+The file containing the error is opened in the **window above the quickfix window**.
+*`:help quickfix`*

+- You also cannot specify the window when you use `Ctrl-W <Enter>`.
-- Quickfix has a opening in a new window command `ctrl+w`, but it has strong limiation - the new window is created just above Quickfix window.
+New horizontal split window is created only above Quickfix window.
+There is even no command for 'open in new vertical split window'.

-They are confusing and bothers me every time, so I wrote a simple plugin to improve the behaviors.
+They are confusing and bothers me every time, so I wrote a simple plugin to make up for these weak points.

 ## Usage

 - `<Enter>` Open a file under cursor in previously focused window
 - `<Leader><Enter>` Open a file under cursor in new vertical split from previously focused window
 - `<Leader><Space>` Open a file under cursor in new horizontal split from previously focused window